shubhdevnsg01/Telegram-Weather/README.md

 1. Clone the repository:
 2. Run the Admin Dashboard
 4. Start the Nest.js application:
+5. Login by the email id and password given
-5. Your Telegram bot is now running and ready to receive commands.
+6. Your Telegram bot is now running and ready to receive commands.

-6. Users can interact with the bot by sending commands like /subscribe and /unsubscribe.
+7. Users can interact with the bot by sending commands like /subscribe and /unsubscribe.

+## Important
+the email id and password for logging in are: newsingh990@gmail.com
+#Shubham2001